 Limping with arthritis can occur because your body is trying to spend as less time on your painful leg as possible.
 This is common when experiencing hip, knee and/or ankle osteoarthritis.
 When you begin to favor one side, your movement begins to change.
 This can actually lead to more arthritis pain, muscle tightness and other impairments secondary to changing the way you move.
 There is good news though!
 You can become more confident with simple movements.

-If you find yourself limping or favoring one side because of arthritis pain, it can actually lead to more arthritis pain.
+If you find yourself limping with arthritis or favoring one side, it can actually lead to more arthritis pain.
 I know that if you’re reading this right now, more pain is not your goal.

 There are ways that you can actually build more confidence on your painful side so you are able to walk and stand easier and with less pain.